keyroll-99/Fiona/Readme.md

 ![logo](assets/logo.jpg)

 ---
 Fiona is a web api framework written in .Net.
-As developer you will be able to create API in easily and quacky way.
+As developer you will be able to create API in easily and quick way.
 The planned key feature is a GUI where developer will be able create API using blocks like blueprint in UE.

 At the begin I use HttpListener, but in the distant future I want to write own http hand shake.